Adam's Woman

 Adam's Woman is a 1970 Australian-American historical drama film directed by Philip Leacock and starring Beau Bridges, Jane Merrow and John Mills.
 It has been called a "convict Western".

 Plot

-In the 1840s, an American sailor ashore in Liverpool is wrongly convicted and sent to the penal colony in Sydney, Australia where he enters into a battle of wills with the Governor.
+In the 1840s, an American sailor ashore in Liverpool is wrongly convicted and sent to the penal colony in Sydney, Australia, where he engages in a battle of wills with the Governor.
 The Governor offers him a pardon if he helps pioneer new land for the growing colony.
-He marries Irish woman Bess and they establish a farm despite the harassment of bushrangers.
+He marries an Irish woman, Bess, and together they establish a farm despite the harassment of bushrangers.

-Opponents of the governor persuade a visiting Crown commissioner, Lord Croydon, to revoke Adam's pardon.
-Adam tries to escape but is arrested.
-Bess pleads his case and Adam gets a full pardon.
+Opponents of the Governor persuade a visiting Crown commissioner, Lord Croydon, to revoke Adam's pardon.
+Adam attempts to escape but is arrested.
+Bess pleads his case, and Adam ultimately receives a full pardon.